freenandes/topo-da-mente/content/note/evidence-database.md

 ---

-- Create simple and short sentences like:
+Create simple and short sentences highly visual issues, like:

-  -
+> People find it hard to customize dashboards due to lack of visibility on the editing buttons.

+Or sentences that encompass broader and more abstract issues:

+> People find it difficult to find relevant information and decide on what to do due to an overwhelming number of visual information rendered to them.